 Disciplinary sanctions decided by sports governing bodies, such as fines or suspensions, will be enforced by themselves (typically by their disciplinary committee) in accordance with their rules.

-In court cases, a party is able to use enforcement power that are available to litigants when enforcing court orders.
+In court cases, a party is able to use enforcement powers that are available to litigants when enforcing court orders.

 An arbitral award shall have the same effect as a final and binding judgment by a court, and enforcement requires an execution order by a court.11

 i Relationship between organiser and spectator

 The legal relationship between an organiser and a spectator is primarily defined by the ticket agreement between the parties.
 Although the contents of the ticket agreement will vary depending on the particular sporting event, event organisers or ticketing agencies, the ticket agreement typically contains the following terms and conditions:

 - prohibition of ticket resale without the prior consent of an organiser;

 - prohibition of bringing dangerous items into a venue;